For compassionate and thoughtful interventions against the horrors of suffering in the near and distant future

 The Future Holds Hope for a World Without Suffering

-Hopefully, together we will be able to apply thoughtful and effective problem-solving methodology and reduce suffering not just in the near but also distant future.
+Hopefully, together we will be able to apply effective problem-solving methodology and reduce suffering not just in the near but also distant future.

-If you want to support this mission and are interested to see and learn more, follow us on Discord and the Effective Altruism Forum
+If you want to support this mission and are interested to see and learn more, follow us on LinkedIn, the Effective Altruism Forum, Facebook and Discord

 Further readings on why to care for suffering the most: